Jayli58/todo-app-frontend/README.md

 Todo List

-Simple, fast todo app built with Next.js and the App Router, featuring Cognito authentication and email reminders to keep tasks on track across desktop and mobile.
+Simple, fast todo app built with Next.js and the App Router, featuring MUI + Tailwind styling, Cognito authentication, and email reminders to keep tasks on track across desktop and mobile.

 Features
 - Add, complete, search, and remove todos